ammul/library/stories/REGOD.md

 He did not answer.

 The fluorescent strip above him flickered once.
 The room went very quiet.
-Not silent — the servers, the mineral smell of bedrock, the distant sense of weight pressing down from eighty meters of stone and faith above — but quiet in the way that precedes a voice.
+Not silent — the servers, the mineral smell of bedrock, the weight pressing down from all that stone and faith above — but quiet in the way that precedes a voice.

 The speakers came on.